Himanshuu03/basicCalculator/README.md

 4. Make the necessary modifications or additions to the JavaScript code.

 5. Save the changes and refresh the `index.html` file in your web browser to see the updated calculator.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-## Acknowledgments

-This project was created by [Himanshuu03](https://github.com/Himanshuu03).

-## Support

-If you have any questions or need assistance, feel free to [open an issue](https://github.com/Himanshuu03/basicCalculator/issues) in the repository.